 HSTA Secretary-Treasurer Logan Okita, a first-grade teacher at Nimitz Elementary, is a past recipient and says the grants "are amazing!
 I've received funds for learning games for my students when I taught kindergarten and last year I received funds to buy robots for my class to use for STEM lessons."

 Grants up to $500 are available from Aug.
 1 through Oct.
-31. Submissions will be reviewed and awarded as they are received and continue until all program funds have been disbursed or until Oct.
+31. Submissions will be reviewed and awarded as they are received and continue until all $40,000 in program funds have been disbursed or until Oct.
 31, whichever comes first.